GenTimms/RunningBests/README.md

 # StravaBest
-Simple networking app - uses the strava api to display a tableview of your best running times
+Fetches data from the Strava API.
+Displays your best running times at different distances for each run.

+Test Strava Login: gen@gentimms.com, password: apptest